Ensure that the host you want to use for your private location complies with the following requirements.

 If you only want to test private Synthetic locations on a non-production host, for example, your own desktop, you can install a Synthetic-enabled ActiveGate on unsupported Windows versions such as Windows 10 or Windows 11.

-The Synthetic installer can be installed on all minor releases of Red Hat Enterprise Linux 7, 8, and 9.
-However, we recommend using the versions listed in this table, as they have Extended Life-cycle Support (ELS) according to Red Hat Enterprise Linux Life Cycle.
+The Synthetic installer can be installed on all minor releases of Oracle Linux 9.
+However, we recommend using the latest currently supported versions according to documentation for Oracle Linux 9.

 Chromium versions on Linux